Man who died after Waikato crash named

 Meanwhile, a person has died this morning after a car and a truck collided near Morrinsville.

-Fire and Emergency NZ was called around 1.50am to the serious crash in Eureka on State Highway 26.
+Fire and Emergency NZ was called around 1.50am to the serious crash at Eureka on State Highway 26.

 The driver of the truck had moderate injuries, and the driver of the car died.